And that’s precisely why we all need to follow the campground rules and good camping etiquette.

 On windy days, consider not washing because your water spray will no doubt blow over to your neighbor’s coach who probably had theirs washed the day prior or don’t need it blowing on them if they are sitting out at their own site or eating their meal.

-Now, if you want to raise eyebrows and impress your friends by using a waterless RV wash that only takes a spray bottle and microfiber towels.
+Now, if you want to raise eyebrows and impress your neighboring campers, break out your waterless RV wash secret formula!
 No water hoses, buckets and sponges needed!
 And your motorhome or camper will look like you just came from the RV wash!

 You’re CAMPING, not at the Las Vegas strip!

 Your midnight airplane runway surely won’t land you any invitations for breakfast the next morning.
-Most of your neighbors won’t take lightly to your bright lights beaming through their shades; especially after hours.
+Most of your camping neighbors won’t take lightly to your bright lights beaming through their shades; especially after hours.